riderx/awesome-capacitor/readme.md

 Official plugins for Capacitor are listed here.

 - [Action Sheet](https://github.com/ionic-team/capacitor-plugins/tree/main/action-sheet) - Provides access to native Action Sheets.
-- [App](https://github.com/ionic-team/capacitor-plugins/tree/main/app) - Handles high level App state and events.
+- [App](https://github.com/ionic-team/capacitor-plugins/tree/main/app) - Handles high-level App state and events.
 - [App Launcher](https://github.com/ionic-team/capacitor-plugins/tree/main/app-launcher) - Allows to check if an app can be opened and open it.
 - [Browser](https://github.com/ionic-team/capacitor-plugins/tree/main/browser) - Provides the ability to open an in-app browser and subscribe to browser events.
 - [Camera](https://github.com/ionic-team/capacitor-plugins/tree/main/camera) - Provides the ability to take a photo with the camera or choose an existing one from the photo album.